Karoo lark

-The Karoo lark should not be confused with the similarly named Karoo long-billed lark.

 The Karoo lark (Calendulauda albescens) or red-backed lark is a species of lark in the family Alaudidae.
 It is endemic to South Africa where its natural habitat is subtropical or tropical dry shrubland.

 Taxonomy and systematics

 The Karoo lark was originally classified in the genus Alauda and subsequently Mirafra and Certhilauda, until moved to Calendulauda by the IOC in 2009.
 Not all authorities have followed this taxonomy change.